-How to get from Dubrovnik to Mljet
+How to Get From Dubrovnik to Mljet

-What are the 4 ways to travel from Dubrovnik to Mljet?
+What are the 3 ways to travel from Dubrovnik to Mljet?

-There are 4 ways to travel the 80 kilometre (50 miles) distance from Dubrovnik to Mljet.
-You can choose between the private transport, ferry, car ferry via Prapratno and day trip.
-The journey takes 1 hour to 10 hours 30 minutes and the quickest way is by ferry.
-If you're on a budget, the cheapest option is by ferry with tickets starting at €8.70 ($10.10).
+There are three ways to travel the 80 km distance from Dubrovnik to Mljet.
+You can choose between the ferry, car ferry via Prapratno, and day trip.

 Dubrovnik to Mljet by Ferry